What to Expect During Living-Donor Liver Surgery

 - You will meet with the transplant surgeon and anesthesiologist to ask any questions before the operation.

-- Your family members can wait in the Ambulatory Surgery Center waiting area, where the living-donor transplant coordinator will provide updates on the progress of your surgery.
+- Your family members can wait in the surgery center waiting room.
+Your living-donor liver transplant coordinator will update them on the progress of your surgery.

 How Long Is Living-Donor Liver Surgery?

 The entire liver donor operation will take five to seven hours.

 During living-donor liver transplant surgery, you will have a partial hepatectomy, the surgical removal of a part of the liver.

 Once you are under general anesthesia, the surgeon will: